 The name of the corporation shall be as set forth in the articles of organization.
 The corporation shall have the purpose of engaging in any lawful business, unless a more limited purpose is set forth in the articles of organization.
 The powers of the corporation shall be all powers as set forth in the Massachusetts Business Corporation Act (the "Act"), unless more limited powers or restrictions on any powers are set forth in the articles of organization.
 The powers of the corporation's directors and Shareholders, or any class of Shareholders if the corporation has more than one class of stock, and all matters concerning the conduct and regulation of the business and affairs of the corporation shall be subject to such provisions in regard thereto, if any, as are set forth in the articles of organization.
-In the event of any inconsistency between the articles of organization and these bylaws, the articles of organization shall be construed to mean the articles of organization of the corporation as from time to time in effect.
+In the event of any inconsistency between the articles of organization and these bylaws, the articles of organization shall be controlling.
+All references in these bylaws to the articles of organization shall be construed to mean the articles of organization of the corporation as from time to time in effect.